 - Do you think the temptations will discontinue if you continue giving into them?

-- Would it be better to endure the stress of these temptations or give into the same tiresome and destructive cycle of temptations?
+- Would it be better to endure the stress of these temptations or surrender into the same tiresome and destructive cycle?

 - Should you expect yourself to stop giving into sin if you continue to surround yourself with temptations?
 What will you do?